Jbleezy/BO1-Reimagined/README.md

 * The zipline trigger near the hut can now be activated when the zipline is on either side

 ### Der Riese
-* Zombies now spawn from the Outside Warehouse zone when in the Courtyard zone
+* Zombies now spawn in the Outside Warehouse zone when in the Courtyard zone
-* Zombies now spawn from the Bridge Warehouse Side zone when in the Upper Warehouse zone
+* Zombies now spawn in the Bridge Warehouse Side zone when in the Upper Warehouse zone
-* Zombies no longer spawn from the Outside Laboratory zone when in the Teleporter A zone
+* Zombies no longer spawn in the Outside Laboratory zone when in the Teleporter A zone
-* Zombies no longer spawn from the Outside Laboratory zone when in the Teleporter C zone
+* Zombies no longer spawn in the Outside Laboratory zone when in the Teleporter C zone
 * Decreased mid round hellhounds starting round from 16 to 15
 * Mid round hellhounds now spawn when no doors are open
 * Mid round hellhounds now have the same delay between spawns as zombies